 Improved markdown/discount optimization

 Cash-in-stock is a common situation for retail businesses.
 In this situation, certain products stay unsold longer than expected.
-This causes higher-than-expected inventory costs and increases the risk of these products going out of fashion or becoming obsolete, thereby losing their value.
+This results in higher-than-expected inventory costs and increases the risk that these products will go out of fashion or become obsolete, thereby losing their value.

 In these scenarios, organizations sell their products with reduced margins.
 With accurate demand forecasting, such scenarios can be minimized.